<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 Airplane seats

-TipTip: Shared accounts are bad security practice and should be avoided.
+Tip: Shared accounts are a bad security practice and should be avoided.
 They impose both security and compliance risks.
-Trying to trace whether an ex-employee has access to a shared account is a problem that you should not have got into in the first place.

-5. Change systems ownership
+5. Change System Ownership

 The departing employee might have acted as the system owner of one or more tools.
 Make sure you have someone else assigned to the role and have the proper system permission to do so.

-Change system opwnership
+Change system ownership

-TipTip: Keeping a list of system owners is good practice.
-You should have one go-to-person who owns the system.
-Additional roles such as a business owner and budget owners are also recommended.
+Tip: Maintain a list of system owners in your SaaS System of Record (SOR).
+Every application should have a designated application owner.
+Additional roles, such as business owner and budget owner, are also recommended.

 To ensure business continuity, it is important to forward the emails of the departing employee to a colleague or a manager, at least temporarily.
 You should probably do this when you disable the employee’s G-suite/Office-365 email account.